khammett325995/Portfolio-Website-Kylie-Hammett/README.md

   - Additional Skills
 - A functioning navigational menu
 - Links that open into new tabs to help in page navigation
-- Background music on non-portfolio pages
+- The website will expereince regular updates throughout the future

 <h3>Figma Digital Prototype</h3> https://www.figma.com/design/0cgXGYBemF0rCY2x7Kmu9r/Portfolio-Website-Base-Layout-Wireframe---Kylie-Hammett?node-id=6-20&t=BTBuWzNpisHyvWBx-1
 <h2>Tech Stack</h2>
-The following technology was used to create the portfolio website: HTML, CSS, JavaScript, VSCode, Figma, GitHub, GitHub Pages
+The following technology was used to create the portfolio website: HTML, CSS, JavaScript, VSCode, Figma, GitHub, and GitHub Pages.

 <h2>Credits</h2>